Interval annotations

 tabular meta-data (with

-Alternatively, one can write XML files (with xml
+Alternatively, one can write XML files (with xml) instead of .annot,

 default.